Welcome to Seattle’s new Waterfront Park!

 Open daily 7am – 10pm

-Overlook Walk is an engineering feat of world-class design and will be the first-ever direct pedestrian connection between Pike Place Market and the waterfront.
-Situated on top of the Aquarium’s Ocean Pavilion, the walk includes cascading steps and gathering spaces including ample seating and 360-degree epic views of Waterfront Park, Downtown Seattle, and where the mountains meet the sea!
+Overlook Walk is a stunning engineering marvel, offering a world-class design that creates the first-ever direct pedestrian connection between Pike Place Market and the waterfront.
+Elevated above the Aquarium’s Ocean Pavilion, this beautiful path features cascading steps, gathering spaces, and plenty of seating, all with breathtaking 360-degree views of Waterfront Park, Downtown Seattle, and where the mountains meet the sea!

 Overlook Walk features: